SomeDudeOnThisPage/TUDA-InteractionVR-Blog/content/post/00-Introduction/index.md

 date: 2022-11-14
 draft: false
 type: blog
+tags: [Interaction in VR/AR]
 ---

 This entire blog is about 'Interaction in Virtual and augmented Reality', a course at TU-Darmstadt in the winter semester 2022/2023, in which I participated.
-More details can be (hopefully, in case TUCAN, the universities' system, didn't die) found [here](https://www.tucan.tu-darmstadt.de/scripts/mgrqispi.dll?APPNAME=CampusNet&PRGNAME=COURSEDETAILS&ARGUMENTS=-N477100486602966,-N000664,-N0,-N383984259959712,-N383984259954713,-N0,-N0,-N0).
+More details can be (hopefully, in case TUCAN, the universities' system, didn't die) found [here](https://www.tucan.tu-darmstadt.de/scripts/mgrqispi.dll?APPNAME=CampusNet&PRGNAME=COURSEDETAILS&ARGUMENTS=-N000000000000001,-N000662,-N0,-N383984259959712,-N383984259954713,-N0,-N0,-N0).
 The course was held by Jan Gugenheimer[^1], the overall class structure was inspired by the MIT-Course "How to make (almost) Anything"[^2], a course in which people... make... stuff... and then write about it.
 [Look, best go check it out yourself](http://fab.cba.mit.edu/classes/863.22/people.html), it's quite interesting.

 [^1]: https://gugenheimer.com/
 [^2]: http://fab.cba.mit.edu/classes/863.22/people.html